AntirWiki/Antir/content/World Lore/Gods/Antiran Pantheon.md

 Goddess of secrets and mystery (twin and rival to Raeldan).

 ## Soln
 The Silent Hunter, god of the woods and the hunt.
-He is said to be completely mute, and many members of his priesthood are as well - either by choice, birth, or injury.
+They are said to be completely mute, and many members of their priesthood are as well - either by choice, birth, or injury.

 ## Lamaera
-Goddess of love, passion, and obsession.
+God of love, passion, and obsession.
+They represent not only lust and romance, but passion in all its forms.

+## Ceartas
+God of protection, freedom, and justice.
+Patron god of the Holy Kingdom military.

 %%
-- Harvest god?
+## Harvest god?
-- Anti-hero War god?

 %%

 # Minor Gods
+## The Grey Lady
+Veiled goddess of thieves, urchins, and the downtrodden

 ## Tival
-God of sacrifice.
+God of those who suffer.
+Tival is a god for those whose woes cannot be cured.
+He offers sympathy and company, a shoulder to cry on and a helping hand when needed.

+## Anairi
+The secret god of soldiers.
+They represent martyrs and those who do thankless work.